 - Create a canvas app from Excel in Power Apps (Step by Step tutorial)

-Here create an app and you may choose Phone layout or Tablet layout.
+Here create an app, and you may choose Phone layout or Tablet layout.

-Here I have set the background Image as black Image and changed the button color to orange and Textbox to blue.
+Here I have set the background Image as black Image and changed the button color to orange and the Textbox to blue.

 The same step you have to follow here, go to the Onchange property of your textbox and Set the value in the N2 variable.
 This means whatever the value you enter in the textbox, it will store in variable N2.